-Signs of autism can begin to show as early as a child’s infancy and they begin to progress as the baby ages.
+Signs of autism may begin to show when a child is an infant and these signs may progress as the child grows.
 Here are some of the early signs of autism in infants that you should look out for from birth to one year of age:

-- Your baby will not try to babble or coo
+- The baby does not try to babble or coo.

-- Does not make any attempt to vocally respond to or mimic the sounds that you make when talking to your child.
+- The baby does not make any attempt to vocally respond to or mimic the sounds that you make when talking to your child.

-- Does not begin to experiment with gestures and pointing as a means of communication
+- The baby does not begin to experiment with gestures and pointing as a means of communication.

-- Is not interested in learning to hold new objects by trying to grab them
+- The baby is not interested in learning to hold new objects by trying to grab them.

-- Does not like it when anyone looks straight into his eyes and will even go so far as to avoid eye contact
+- The baby does not like it when anyone looks straight into his eyes and will even go so far as to avoid eye contact.

-- Sways a lot and stretches out the hands in an awkward manner
+- The baby tends to sway a lot and stretches out the hands in an awkward manner.

-- Your baby will not respond to his name, no matter how many time you call out to him
+- The baby will not respond to his name, no matter how many time you call out to him.

-- Displays unusual ways of playing with toys; for example, he will move his toy car forwards and backwards but does nothing beyond this.
+- The baby displays unusual ways of playing with toys; for example, he will move his toy car forwards and backwards but does nothing beyond this.

-- Will not respond well to new foods, usually making a fuss when he is given anything new
+- The baby does not respond well to new foods, usually making a fuss when he is given anything new.

-- Your baby will not like it when things have been changed, and if he discovers, for example, that you have moved his toys to another place, it is very likely that your child will throw a tantrum because of it.
+- The baby will not like it when things are changed, and if he discovers, for example, that you have moved his toys to another place, it is very likely that your child will throw a tantrum because of it.
 Children with autism will usually remain upset for a long time afterwards.

-- Their reactions to different things and situations will be extreme and never moderate.
+- The child’s reactions to different things and situations will be extreme and never moderate.
 Either your child will become too excited about something or will show total and complete disinterest.